 When it comes down to it, my husband loves a “proper dinner.”
 To him, the perfect plate consists of a meat, a starch and a vegetable.
 Or perhaps, it’s a “proper dinner” that makes him feel well-cared for and loved, the way his mom cooked for him growing up.
 When I’ve been feeling particularly neglectful (or in this case, absent) in the wife department, I shower him with proper dinners whenever I can.
 But proper dinners often take more time than I’ve allotted and more pots and pans than I have time to wash.
 Some days we all need shortcuts, don’t we?
 Hence, the amazing Sheet Pan Dinner.
 With simple prep and simpler clean up…every one is happy!

 Pre-heat your oven to 400 F. Brush or spray a sheet pan with olive oil.
 Using a mandolin, thinly slice potatoes and lay them down on the sheet pan, overlapping just slightly.
 Brush or spray the tops lightly with olive oil.
-Salt and pepper them, scatter some rough chopped garlic, lemon slices and thyme.
+Salt and pepper them, scatter some rough chopped garlic, lemon slices ( don’t skip) and thyme.
 Then place the salted chicken thighs (bone-in, skin on) over top.

 Here I’m using a couple of russet potatoes, skin on.
 It really doesn’t have to be perfect as you can see.
 The important thing is to use bone-in, skin on chicken, which will take the same amount of time to cook as the potatoes.
 The skin will lock in the moisture.

 Put them in a 400 F oven for 40 minutes.
 During the last 10 minutes, steam some broccoli.

 Spoon a little of the pan juices over the chicken and potatoes, and if you want a little more color, continue baking for 5 minutes, or broil for just a few minutes.
-I love how the lemon slices caramelize and infuse flavor into the dish.
-I actually eat them too!
+I love how the lemon slices get tender and caramelized and infuse flavor into the dish.
+I actually eat them too, rind and all!

 happy week. xoPrint